ga-curriculum/responsive-design-v2/implementation-examples/README.md

 ![GitHub](./assets/github.png)

 Many approaches can be taken to implement responsive design, and the final implementation will ultimately depend on the goals of the application in question.

-## ❓ Review Questions

-- True or False: It's okay to hide features from users for the sake of making the overall experience better.
-- Go to a website you frequently visit and view it on a mobile device and a desktop/laptop device.
-What differences can you spot?
-- Most websites genearlly display content in which direction for mobile devices (horizontal or vertical)?